-Based on quarterly results relative to Same Store Revenue re/forecasted at the beginning of each quarter.
-Each quarter's achievement is weighted equally at 6.25%.
+Based on the first and the second half year's results relative to Same Store Revenue relforecasted at the beginning of each period.
+Each half year achievement is weighted equally at 12.5%.

-These performance measures intentionally do not duplicate the performance measures for the corporate annual cash bonus program to ensure that the CEO focuses on all aspects of the Company's business.
-Consistent with the quarterly Core FFO metric used in the annual bonus plan, the Same Store Revenue metric was set and reviewed on a quarterly basis instead of annually due to the potential uncertainty at the beginning of 2023 regarding macroeconomic conditions for the year.
-A new metric, annual same store controllable operating expenses, was added to counterbalance the Same Store Revenue metric.
-The Development metric focused on completions against plan in terms of capital cost.
+These performance measures intentionally do not duplicate the performance measures for the corporate annual cash bonus program to ensure that the CEO focuses on all aspects of the Company's business, including residential services, development and construction.
+Consistent with the semi-annual Core FFO metric used in the annual bonus plan, the Same Store Revenue metric was set and reviewed on a semi-annual basis instead of annually.
+The annual same store controllable operating expenses is measured against budget as established at the beginning of the year and is included to counterbalance the Same Store Revenue metric.
+The base rental revenue metric compares our growth against a submarket composite based on stabilized communities.
+The Development metric focuses on completions against plan in terms of capital cost.
+The construction metrics measure budget, safety and quality.

 Once the final achievement for the annual stock bonus is determined, the number of shares of restricted stock earned by each NEO is calculated and awarded in February of the year following the performance period.
-The restricted stock will vest ratably over three years after the grant date as long as the NEO remains employed by the Company through each vesting date.
+The restricted stock vests ratably over three years after the grant date as long as the NEO remains employed by the Company through each vesting date.
 Vesting will be accelerated in the event of a termination due to death, disability, retirement, or termination by the Company without cause.
-For his 2023 stock bonus, in accordance with an election made prior to the end of the prior calendar year and as permitted under the Company's compensation program for officers, Mr. Schall elected to receive 25% of his earned stock bonus value in the form of a stock option that follows the same vesting schedule as restricted stock; the option has a total Black-Scholes value equal in amount to 25% of the value of the earned stock bonus.
+For Mr. Schall's 2024 stock bonus, in accordance with an election made prior to the end of the prior calendar year and as permitted under the Company's compensation program for officers, Mr. Schall received 25% of his earned stock bonus value in the form of a stock option that follows the same vesting schedule as restricted stock; the option has a total Black-Scholes value equal to 25% of the value of the earned stock bonus.